 - It’s sustainable!

 Did you know it takes 3,000 gallons of water to produce one pound of beef?
-Compare that to only a tenth of a gallon of water needed to produce a pound of crickets!
-Insects also require less food, energy, and space than conventional sources of protein like pigs and poultry.
+Compare that to only a tenth of a gallon of water is needed to produce a pound of crickets!
+Insects also require less food, energy and space than conventional sources of protein like pigs and poultry.
 Taken together, this means insects are a highly sustainable food source.